 A few takeaways from the study: Massive cost reductions don’t predict success.
 In fact, companies that made significant cuts had the lowest probability — 21% — of pulling ahead of the competition when times got better.
 But neither does throwing money at the problem: Businesses that invested more than their rivals during the recession had only a slightly better, 26%, chance of becoming leaders after a downturn.

-So, with frenzied cost cutting and zealous investing both out, what exactly is the data-approved approach to capital allocation during a recession?
-The answer is mastering a spend/save balance informed by some prognostication in an environment we have not seen in a century.
+So, with frenzied cost cutting and zealous investing both out, what exactly is the data-approved approach to capital allocation for companies who want to play it safe in the short-term while setting themselves up for growth in the future?
+The answer lies in mastery of a tricky spend/save balance.

 What, you thought it would be easy?
 Remember, just 9% got it right in HBR’s study.
 Here’s how to improve your odds.